‘Princess Bride’ actor bitten by rattlesnake, shares photo of injury

 Once at the hospital, patients are assessed for possible antivenom treatment, which could make the situation worse in other ways.
 UCI Health says antivenom treatment can cause blood platelet and fibrinogen counts to drop, posing a risk for hemorrhaging.

 Elwes, 59, has more recently appeared in “The Marvelous Mrs. Maisel,” “Stranger Things,” “Psych” and “Family Guy.”
-He also starred in “Saw” and is set to appear in “Mission: Impossible 7,” according to IMDb.
+He also starred in “Saw” and is set to appear in “Mission: Impossible 7.”

 Last spring, a California man was hospitalized after being bitten by a rattlesnake he tried to pick up with barbecue tongs.